-- 1. For the purposes of this document, the phrase 'necessary data and information' shall refer to the necessary data and information required for federal consistency determinations under the Coastal Zone Management Act (CZMA) (see 15 CFR §930.58).
+- For the purposes of this document, the phrase 'necessary data and information' shall refer to the necessary data and information required for federal consistency determinations under the Coastal Zone Management Act (CZMA) (see 15 CFR §930.58).
 Any necessary data and information shall be provided before the 6-month CZMA review period begins for a proposed project. - 2.
 For the purposes of this document, the following terms shall be defined as: - i.
 A Site Assessment Plan (SAP) is defined as a pre-application plan that describes the activities and studies the applicant plans to perform for the characterization of the project site. - ii.
 A Construction and Operations Plan (COP) is defined as a plan that describes the applicant's construction, operations, and conceptual decommissioning plans for a proposed facility, including the applicant's project easement area. - iii.
 A Certified Verification Agent (CVA) is defined as an independent third-party agent that shall use good engineering judgment and practices in conducting an independent assessment of the design, fabrication and installation of the facility. - 3.
-Prior to construction, the following sections shall be considered necessary data and information and shall be required by the Council: - i.
-Site Assessment Plan A SAP is a pre-application plan that describes the activities and studies (e.g. installation of meteorological towers, meteorological buoys) the applicant plans to perform for the characterization of the project site.
+Prior to construction, the following sections shall be considered necessary data and information and willshall be required by the Council:

+i. i.
+SiteSite Assessment Plan - A SAP is a pre-application plan that describes the activities and studies (e.g. installation of meteorological towers, meteorological buoys) the applicant plans to perform for the characterization of the project site.
 Within the Renewable Energy Zone, if an applicant applies within 2 years of CRMC's adoption of the Ocean Special Area Management Plan they may elect to combine the SAP and Construction and Operation Plan (COP) phase, but only within the renewable energy zone and only for 2 years after the adoption date.
-If an applicant elects to combine these two phases all requirements shall still be met.
-The SAP shall describe how the applicant shall conduct the resource assessment (e.g., meteorological and oceanographic data collection) or technology testing activities.
-The applicant shall receive the approval of the SAP by the Council.
-For projects within Type 4E waters (depicted in Figure 8.48), pre-construction data requirements may incorporate data generated by the Ocean SAMP provided the data was collected within 2 years of the date of application, or where the Ocean SAMP data is determined to be current enough to meet the requirements of the Council in coordination with the Joint Agency Working Group.
-The applicant shall reference information and data discussed in the Ocean SAMP (including appendices and technical reports) in their SAP. - a.
-The applicant's SAP shall include data from: - 1.
-Physical characterization surveys (e.g., geological and geophysical surveys or hazards surveys); and
+If an applicant elects to combine these two phases all data requirements must shall still be met.
+The SAP must shall describe how the applicant willshall conduct the resource assessment (e.g., meteorological and oceanographic data collection) or technology testing activities.
+The applicant must shall receive the approval of the SAP by the Council. the joint agency working group and the approval of the COP by the Council before beginning any of the approved activities on the applicant's lease.
+For projects within Type 4E waters (depicted in Figure 8.48Figure X), pre-construction data requirements the applicant may use-incorporate data generated by the Ocean SAMP provided the data was collected within 2 years of the date of application, or where the Ocean SAMP data meets the timelinessis determined to be current enough to meet the requirements of the Council in coordination with the joint agency working groupJoint Agency Working Group.

+The applicant shall reference information and data discussed in the Ocean SAMP (including appendices and technical reports) in their SAP.